 If the gas jet becomes blocked with particles of dirt within the gas, the jet will have to be removed and cleaned.
-Using the spanner or pliers carefully undo the pipe union on the gas control valve.
+Using a spanner or pliers carefully undo the pipe union on the gas control valve.
 Remove the pipe and jet holder assembly from the burner.
-Holding the jet holder unscrew the jet.
+Holding the jet holder, gently in a vice, unscrew the jet.
 To clear, place the jet nozzle against the inverted gas can nozzle and clear the jet with a blast of gas.
 Under no circumstances use a wire, this will damage the jet hole.
 Replace the jet in the holder, ideally using a thread sealant sparingly on the threads.
 Ensure it is tightened up firmly.
 Replace the assembly into the burner and re-connect the pipe to the control valve.
-Ensure this is done up tightly, test CAREFULLY with a flame and the gas "just on," for leaks.
-Tightened if required.
+Ensure this is done up tightly, test CAREFULLY with a flame and the gas "just on," for gas leaks.
+Tighten if required.